AriFordsham/GHCWiki/type-functions-solving.md

 The types `t`, `t1`, ..., `tn` may not contain any occurrences of synonym families.
 Moreover, in Forms (2) & (3), the left- and right-hand side need to be different, and the left-hand side may not occur in the right-hand side.

+NB: We explicitly permit equalities of the form `x ~ y` and `a ~ b`, where both sides are either flexible or rigid type variables.

 Coercions `co` are either wanteds (represented by a flexible type variable) or givens *aka* locals (represented by a type term of kind CO).

-NB: We explicitly permit equalities of the form `x ~ y` and `a ~ b`, where both sides are either flexible or rigid type variables.

-In GHC, `TcTyFuns.RewriteInst` represents normal equalities, emphasising their role as rewrite rules.
+In GHC, they are represented by `TcRnTypes.EqInstCo`.
+Moreover, `TcTyFuns.RewriteInst` represents normal equalities, emphasising their role as rewrite rules.

 ## Normalisation